spinx66/spinx66/README.md

-Hii I am spinx66.
-I am learning blender and unity.
-I will make some projects and share it with you guys.
+Hii I am spinx/anand.
+I am learning blender and unity. these are my arts of blender in my own webpage.

-I had a YouTube channel Hack_like_god I am a smallest youtuber
+I am trying to freelance.